mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

 ***********
 * | **name**: str = None
   | Name of the species in the BNGL format.
-  | One must either specify 'name' or 'elementary_molecules'
+  | One must either specify name or elementary_molecules (inherited from Complex).
-  | (inherited from Complex).
-This argument 'name' is parsed during model
+  | This argument name is parsed during model initialization.
-  | initialization.

 * | **diffusion_constant_2d**: float = None
-  | This molecule is constrained to a surface and diffuses with diffusion constant D.
+  | This molecule is constrained to surface  with diffusion constant D.
+  | D can be zero, in which case the molecule doesn’t move.
+  | The units of D are cm^2/s.

 * | **diffusion_constant_3d**: float = None
-  | This molecule diffuses in space with diffusion constant D. D can be zero, in which case the molecule doesn’t move.
-The units of D are cm 2 /s.
+  | This molecule diffuses in space with diffusion constant D.
+  | D can be zero, in which case the molecule doesn’t move.
+  | The units of D are cm^2/s.

 * | **custom_time_step**: float = None
+  | Optional setting of a custom time step for this specific species.
-  | This molecule should take timesteps of length t (in seconds).
-Use either this or custom_time_step.
+  | A molecule of this species should take timesteps of length custom_time_step (in seconds).
+  | Use either this or custom_time_step.

 * | **custom_space_step**: float = None
+  | Optional setting of a custom space step for this specific species.
-  | This molecule should take steps of average length L (in microns).
-Use either this or custom_time_step.
+  | A molecule of this species should take steps of average length custom_space_step (in microns).
+  | Use either this or custom_time_step.

 * | **target_only**: bool = False
-  | This molecule will not initiate reactions when it runs into other molecules.
+  | A molecule of this species will not initiate reactions when it runs into other molecules.
 This
   | setting can speed up simulations when applied to a molecule at high concentrations
   | that reacts with a molecule at low concentrations (it is more efficient for
   | the low-concentration molecule to trigger the reactions).
 This directive does